Great Wolford: History

 After Robert de Stafford died (c.1100), his manor at Wolford passed through his sister Milicent de Stafford (who married Hervey Bagot), to her son Hervey de Stafford, who had adopted his mother's name.
 The manor was divided in 1242 at the time of the later Robert de Stafford, becoming Great and Little Wolford.
 Ownership of the two manors stayed with the Stafford family, including the 15th-century Humphrey Stafford, 1st Duke of Buckingham.
 In 1521 Edward Stafford, 3rd Duke of Buckingham was executed by Henry VIII for treason.
 The year before he had, through trustees, sold the manors to Henry's courtier, Sir William Compton.
 The manors of Great and Little Wolford stayed in the Compton family until 1819, however, at about 1600 they were bought by Robert Catesby, the leader of the group of English Catholics who planned the failed 1605 Gunpowder Plot.
 They were then, in 1605, transferred to a Thomas Spencer and an Edward Sheldon, by Catesby, Sir Thomas Leigh, and Lord Ellesmere whose wife was sister to the second wife of Henry, Lord Compton.
 Because of transaction inconsistency, the manors reverted to the Compton family.
 In 1819 they were sold, by Charles Compton, Marquess of Northampton, to Lord Redesdale, they subsequently passing to his son John Freeman-Mitford, 1st Earl of Redesdale.
-The unmarried earl then left the manors to Algernon Bertram Mitford, created Baron Redesdale in 1902.
+The unmarried earl then left the manors to Bertram Mitford, created Baron Redesdale in 1902.
 After his death in 1916, the manors passed to David Freeman-Mitford, 2nd Baron Redesdale, the father of the Mitford sisters.